3rd edit June 2017

 But let him extricate himself: let him give up his myriad maggot-teeming acts of idiot self-will, his termite provision-activities for the outer world: first let him measure and order the inner world."

 Henry Treece? no, this is a 1960 poem by Sándor Weöres.
 He was writing prolifically already in the 40s (born 1913), and wrote a number of perfect Apocalyptic poems.
+A loss of belief led naturally to thinking about the skull, as the source of everything - and civilisation was not doing well between 1933 and (say) 1944.
+That idea of finitude led quickly to the worm - so there you have "skull" and "worm", the basic Apocalyptic images.

 I think the comparative side of New Romanticism could get right out of hand; quite clearly there was a big wave of New Romanticism right across Europe in the 40s, and in most countries it didn't stop as it did, by administrative coup, in England.
 Gascoyne cannot be understood except in a European context, and this is asking us to use what has yet to be invented — a synoptic view of "europistics".